-Planning a wedding is a wonderfully exciting time for the bride, the groom, and — more often than not — their mothers.
+Planning a wedding is a wonderfully exciting time for the bride, the groom, and—more often than not—their mothers.
 The mother-of-the-bride or the future mother-in-law may start to tag along to events, tastings, and find a way to hack your wedding to-do list and become your daily alert system without you giving them an invite to do so.
-But instead of shooing them away or trying to give them the cold shoulder while you finalize decisions on your own, here are 8 tricks to keep them happy and involved.
+But instead of shooing them away or trying to give them the cold shoulder while you finalize decisions on your own, here are eight tricks to keep them happy and involved.

-1. Put them at the top your call list
+1. Put them at the top of your call list

 2. Invite them to your dress appointments

-If you don't want a big audience while you're making your decision of which dress to go with, invite the mothers to a dress fitting or a special session where you try on the dress you picked just for them.
+If you don't want a big audience while you're making your decision of which dress to go with, invite the mothers to a dress fitting or a special session just for them where you try on the dress you've picked.

 3. Ask them for help

-Even if it's to help out with small details or crafts.
+…even if it's to take care of small details or crafts.
 Find tasks for them that you think they'll enjoy and that you won't have to micromanage.

 4. Set boundaries

 When you're making your guest list, let them know as soon as you can how many people they can invite.
 Let them know what you'd like their help with and what you'd like to take on yourself.